Solar panel pigeon proofing: is it worth it?

 Which trusted trader logo.Partnered with Octopus energy logoDESNZ + GHFA logo

-As much as we love our feathered friends and other local wildlife, they can become an inconvenience for a solar panel system.
+As much as we love our feathered friends and other local wildlife, they can become an inconvenience if you have a solar panel system.

 The space under solar panels is prime property for animals looking for a safe haven – and if homeowners aren’t careful, they could end up with a set of nuisance neighbours who are difficult to remove.